 Ms Linda Sewell is the Chief Executive Officer of OneFortyOne Plantations, which is the consortium which purchased the harvesting rights to the South Australian Government’s Green Triangle softwood estate.
 Ms Sewell’s previous role was the Chief Executive Officer of Hancock Victorian Plantations.
 Ms Sewell was also the inaugural chair of the Australian Forest Products Association in 2011.

 Mr Ron Adams is the Managing Director of WESPINE Industries Pty Ltd, a softwood sawmilling company producing products for construction, renovations and furniture manufacturing.
-Mr Adams is also the Chairman of Forest and Wood Products Australia, President of Forest Industries Federation of WA and a Trustee of J.W.
+Mr Adams’s previous roles have included Chairman of Forest and Wood Products Australia and past President of Forest Industries Federation of WA.
+Mr Adams is currently a Trustee of J.W.
 Gottstein Memorial Trust.

 Dr David Brand has over 30 years of experience in timberland investment, forest management, science, and public policy.
 In 2005, Dr Brand founded New Forests Pty Ltd, a plantation forest investment and management company.
 Previously, Dr Brand was responsible for investment programs that integrated timber management with emerging environmental market opportunities at Hancock Natural Resources Group.
 Dr Brand has also held senior roles at State Forests of NSW and the Canadian Forest Service.